nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Add a student with relevant details into Tracey.

 Format: `add n/NAME b/BLOCK f/FACULTY p/PHONE e/EMAIL a/ADDRESS mc/MATRICULATION_NUMBER cs/COVID_STATUS t/TAGS...`
-* Add a student with the specific tags, the tags are optional and you can add as many tags as you like
+* Adds a student with the specific tags, the tags are optional and you can add as many tags as you like.
-    * Duplicate tags will be displayed as a single tag
+    * Duplicate tags will be displayed as a single tag.
-* The student name is case-sensitive e.g. `add n/johnDoe` will be logged as `johnDoe` and not `JohnDoe` in Tracey
+* The student name is case-sensitive e.g. `add n/johnDoe` will be logged as `johnDoe` and not `JohnDoe` in Tracey.
-* Phone Number, email and matriculation number must be **unique** to each student
+* Phone Number, email and matriculation number must be **unique** to each student.
-* Order of the tags does not matter e.g. `add n/NAME p/PHONENUMBER` is the same as `add p/PHONENUMBER n/NAME`
+* Order of the tags does not matter e.g. `add n/NAME p/PHONENUMBER` is the same as `add p/PHONENUMBER n/NAME`.
-* Tracey will acknowledge that the student has been added
+* Tracey will acknowledge that the student has been added.
 * Faculty and covid status need to be an pre-defined constant specific to the list defined below (refer to Pre-defined constants).
-* If the inputted keyword is not one of those defined in the **Pre-defined constants** as described in Figure 3, there will be an error and the user will have to input the details for the keyword again.
+* If the inputted keyword is not one of those defined in the **Pre-defined constants** as described in Figure 3, there will be an error and you will have to input the details for the keyword again.

 Examples of usage:
 * `add n/Melvin f/SOC cs/ Negative`